-(1) Food preparation areas shall be provided with overhead protection and have adequate barriers (e.g., tables or equipment) to prevent the access to the area by the public.

-(2) Equipment and utensils shall arrive clean, ready to use, and in sufficient quantities to conduct the activity.

-(3) Equipment and utensils shall only be cleaned at the permitted retail food establishment.

-(4) Only single-service articles shall be provided for use by the consumer.
+- (1) Food preparation areas shall be provided with overhead protection and have adequate barriers (e.g., tables or equipment) to prevent access to the area from the public. - (2) Equipment and utensils shall arrive clean, ready to use, and in sufficient quantities to conduct the activity. - (3) Equipment and utensils shall only be cleaned at the permitted retail food establishment. - (4) Only single-service articles shall be provided for use by the consumer.